tlsnotary/tlsn/crates/notary/server/README.md

 Please note that only *one* mode can be active at any one time.

 ##### Whitelist mode
-In whitelist mode, an API key is attached in the custom HTTP header `X-API-Key`.
-The API key whitelist path (as well as the flag to enable/disable this module) can be changed in the config (`authorization` field).
+In whitelist mode, a valid API key needs to be attached in the custom HTTP header `X-API-Key`.
+The path of the API key whitelist, path (as well as the flag to enable/disable this module), can be changed in the config (`authorization` field).

 Hot reloading of the whitelist is supported, i.e. modification of the whitelist file will be automatically applied without needing to restart the server.
 Please take note of the following
 - Avoid using auto save mode when editing the whitelist to prevent spamming hot reloads